decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

     For the purposes of this tutorial, I recommend `basedpyright` because it is stable and provides a good editor experience.
+    But if you prefer Python tooling that's made in Python or have other objections, feel free to use `mypy` &mdash; it shouldn't interfere with this tutorial.

 !!! note "I don't want to install anything"